shaynaor/OOP_EX2/README.md

 The time the thread sleeps depends on which simulation you choose , the normal one which runs in real time.
 Or the fast one which runs in double speed.

+You have two option to save a game in this program. one is to save it into a csv file .
+MyFrame will send the Game to Game2CSV which will run on the array list of pacmans and fruits and will write them as a csv file containing all the pacmans and fruits in the game.

+The second option is after you ran the simulaton, you can save the Solution into a kml file.
+MyFrame will send the Solution to Solution2KML , which will write each fruit in such a way that when the kml file ran in google earth you will see a timeslider , moving the slider the fruits will appear and disappear depending on the time when they were eaten.
+When creating the kml file Solution2KML will take the current time of your pc and add to each fruit the current time plus the time at which the fruit was eaten.